Where Does it Come From?

 A triathlon includes three sports: swimming, cycling, and running.
 There is no rest in between.
 You go from swimming to

-s your Section into geocaching?
-Whether you are brand new to this skill or already getting to be an old
+Is your Section into geocaching?
+Whether you are brand new to this skill or already an old hand, why not

 Delicious and Nutritious